SAP/fundamental/docs/pages/guides/how-to-use-scss.md

 1. Type `npm install fundamental-ui --save-dev`.
 This will install the package as a dev dependency.
 2. Verify the installation was successful by typing `npm list fundamental-ui`

-3. Fundamental UI installation is now complete
+Fundamental UI installation is now complete

 <br>

 ## Configuring and Importing SCSS source

 1. Open `scss/app.scss` file
-2. Add the following line of code to define the icons path - <br><br> `$fd-icons-path: "~fundamental-ui/scss/icons/";`
+2. Add the following line of code to define the icons path: <br><br> `$fd-icons-path: "~fundamental-ui/scss/icons/";`
-3. Add the following linke of code to tmport scss source file - <br><br> `@import "~fundamental-ui/scss/all.scss";`
+3. Add the following link of code to import scss source file: <br><br> `@import "~fundamental-ui/scss/all.scss";`

-4. Importing Fundamental UI SCSS is now complete
+Importing Fundamental UI SCSS is now complete

 > **Note:** In order to render the icons correctly, you need to define the `$fd-icons-path` variable.

-At this point, the contents of your `scss/app.scss` should look like this -
+At this point, the contents of your `scss/app.scss` should look like this:

 {% highlight css %}